tboudreaux/MethuselanThucydides/README.md

 	2) postgresql
 	3) GPT-Retrival-API

+Note that you will have to modify the GPT-Retrival-API milvus datastore to include the field document-id.
+This requires some small modifications to the source files for that.
+See the bottom of the readme for details.

 Place the configuration information for these in the config.py file before building the docker container.
 Once those are setup you can run the following commands to build and deploy Methuselan Thucydides